 - guidelines issued by relevant data protection authorities.

-Otherwise, when requested we securely erase or anonymise your personal information where you cease to be a user of the App and we no longer require your information for the purposes collected.
+Otherwise, we securely erase or anonymise your personal information where we no longer require your information for the purposes collected.

 What about third party sites?

-myGP® or any other Service we offer may contain links to other independent third-party websites or mobile applications (“Third-party Sites”).
+Our website and other Services we offer may contain links to other independent third-party websites or mobile applications ("Third-party Sites").

 These Third-party Sites are not under our control, and we are not responsible for and do not endorse their content or their privacy policies (if any).
 You will need to make your own independent judgement regarding your interaction with any Third-party Sites, including the purchase and use of any products or services accessible through them.

 What rights do you have?